Paris in January: What to Wear, Do, and Expect in the New Year

 What the Weather Is Like in Paris in January

 January is the coldest month of the year in Paris.
 Snow is rare but possible, and most days are gray, brisk, and damp.
-Still, if you dress appropriately, you’ll find that winter brings its own kind of magic to the city.
+January is the coldest month of the year in Paris.
+Expect gray skies, chilly days, and plenty of moisture in the air.
+Snow is rare but possible — and magical when it happens.

-- Typical weather: Cold, overcast, with light rain and the occasional frosty morning
+Typical weather: Cold, damp, overcast with occasional light rain

 What to Wear in Paris in January